Vincent Patriarca: Later service

 Having no pilot's license in the United States, Patriarca returned to Italy and re-joined the Regia Aeronautica, where he attained the rank of Marshal.

 In November 1940 he became part of 356th Squadron, flying a Fiat CR.42.
 During the night between the 5th and 6th of December 1940, 20 British Wellington bombers attacked the Royal Arsenal in Naples.
 Marshal Patriarca took off from Capodichino airfield to intercept the bombers.
 He spotted Wellington R1066 of No. 40 Squadron piloted by D. F. Hutt, and engaged it, firing 408 rounds before finally shooting it down.
 Hutt and second pilot I. E. Miller managed to bale out and became POWs.

-After WWII he continued his service in the Italian Air Force, piloting Vampires during the 1950s.
+After WWII, Patriarca continued his service in the Italian Air Force, piloting Vampires during the 1950s.
 He died in Naples during Christmas of 1995.